Postdoc Career Success at Lund University

 The pacing of the core content is designed to suit researchers with full-time commitments.
 The timing and on-demand format help make sure you can stay engaged, and provide ample opportunity to explore and apply all the course material, tools and resources.

 The average time commitment to complete all the programme's elements thoroughly is no more than 2 hours every two weeks.
-We email you when each eclass is available, to notify you about training material and webinars, and when we publish our monthly Postdoc in the News.
+We email you when each eclass is available, to notify you about new material and webinars, and when we publish our monthly Postdoc in the News.

 Postdoc Career Success retains the advantages of interactive training by combining online components with live group webinar sessions and individual mentoring.
 It means that participants also get the benefit of engaging directly with the trainers at PostdocTraining and other LU colleagues taking part in the programme.

-Next course cycle
+Next available course cycle

 "I find myself more in control of my career prospects.
 That is I have set goals that I want to achieve - not goals that 'others' or 'the system' have promoted.
 I now have a firmer vision of what I want which makes it easier to structure work and take proactive decisions."